SP5555/simple-neural-network/README.md

  -17.1167   9.0309   9.3532 |  -15.1465   7.5856   8.9784 |   2.454 -1.220 -2.901  0.861
 ```
 As shown, the neural network performs exceptionally well on the synthetic data.
 If real-world data exhibits similar relationships between inputs and outputs, the network is likely to perform equally well.

+> *Well, real-world data is insanely messy.
+It's full of noise, outliers, and all sorts of headaches.
+But here's the debate: who's responsible for dealing with it?
+Should the programmer clean up the data before feeding it to the network, or should the neural network learn to handle the chaos on its own?*

 ## Synthetic Data Generation
 With randomization, we can create diverse datasets that still follow a certain input-output relationship pattern to some extent (just like in the real world).
 This mimics the real world data and helps test the network's ability to generalize and perform well across different situations.